tiliv/textmate-django.tmbundle/README.md

 Combination bundle for Django's Python and HTML grammars.

+## Install
+Clone/download this repository and place/symlink it to ``~/Library/Application Support/Avian/Bundles``.
+Relaunch TextMate 2 (``⌃⌘Q``) to make certain that you're good to go.

+The grammars here include some extra scopes that you can leverage in theme customizations, or you can experiment with using my ["Soft" theme](https://github.com/tiliv/Soft-Theme.tmbundle), which I maintain for personal use.
+It is fully featured and recognizes the Django-specific sub-scopes added by this package.

 ## Grammars
 The existing Django support bundles frustrate me.
 Hopefully this one does a better job staying current and providing utility instead of stumbling blocks.